Director of Undergraduate Studies, School of Engineering & Applied Science

-Prior to joining Washington University in St. Louis in 2002, Professor Thoroughman completed a postdoctoral fellowship at Brandeis University.
+Prior to joining Washington University in 2002, Professor Thoroughman completed a postdoctoral fellowship at Brandeis University.

 Professor Thoroughman's research interests are in human learning and motor control.